FrozenMind/CalvinAndHobbesBot/README.md

 You can define your time at which you want to receive the comic.

+For a more detailed description, changelogs, etc. check: http://games-broduction.com/calvin-and-hobbes-bot/

 ## Get the bot
 Open Telegram and search for **@calvinandhobbesbot**.